danielabar/meblog/src/markdown/rails-slack-app-part5-slash-block-kit-response.md

 ![slack-app-comment-block-section-divider](../images/slack-app-comment-block-section-divider.png "slack-app-comment-block-section-divider")

-This time the response is easier to read because each comment is rendered in its own "section", which is similar to a `<div>` in HTML, and followed by a divider, which is similar to an `<hr>` element in HTML.
+This time the response is easier to read because each comment is rendered in its own `section` block, which is similar to a `<div>` in HTML, and followed by a `divider` block, which is similar to an `<hr>` element in HTML.

 ### Contextual Information